Traficom/lem-model-system/Scripts/README.md

 ### `LONG_DIST_DEMAND_FORECAST`

 If 'calc', runs assigment with free-flow speed and calculates demand for long-distance trips.
-If 'base', takes long-distance trips from base matrices.
+If 'base', takes long-distance trips from [base matrices](#baseline_data_path).
 If path, takes long-distance trips from that path.
+The zone system of the long-distance trips in path must match the baseline data in `2018_zonedata` directory.

 ### `FREIGHT_MATRIX_PATH`